marielaquino/marielaquino/README.md

 ### 👋 Hi!
 I’m @marielaquino
 ### 👀 I’m interested in:
-  -  full stack software develeopment for cloud, e-commerce,and applied NLP/ML
+  -  full stack software development for cloud, e-commerce,and applied NLP/ML
 ### 🌱 I’m currently learning ...
   - using HOC in React
   - the elements of building a personal brand